When Should I “Call it Quits” on My Relationship?

 6. Physical or Emotional Abuse: Any form of abuse is unacceptable in a relationship.
 If you are experiencing abuse from your partner, it is important to separate immediately.

-What to Do While You Are in the Process of Deciding Whether or Not to Call it Quits in a Relationship
+What to Do While You Are in the Process of Deciding Whether or Not to Call it Quits on Your Marriage

 Making the decision to end a relationship can be difficult, but it is important to prioritize your well-being and happiness.
 Here are some steps you can take if you are considering ending a relationship: